Do I need to be home for my household hazardous waste (HHW) to be picked up?

 Do I make a household hazardous waste pickup appointment for the empty containers of hazardous waste such as pesticides or paint?
 If not, what do I do with them?

 Completely empty containers with no substantial free liquid in them (e.g., less than a tablespoon) are considered non-hazardous and should be disposed in the trash or recycling bin depending on the container material type.
-Call the recycling hotline 355-8393 to find out if a particular container type (glass, plastic, or fiberboard) can go in your blue recycling cart.
+Leave the lid or caps off.
+Call the recycling hotline 355-8393 to find out if a particular container type (glass, plastic, metal or fiberboard) can go in your blue recycling cart.

 Do you pick up household hazardous waste from apartments?
 If so, where should the items be put out?